-Fortunately, that’s only for conventional financing.
-Self-employed borrowers like yourself need subprime or bank statement loans.
-In other words, loans that ‘think outside the box’ and don’t hold you to such strict standards.
-Alternative loan options help borrowers like yourself buy their dream home even if you can’t verify your income the traditional way.
+Fortunately, that's only for traditional home loan financing.
+Self-employed borrowers like yourself an unconventional loan.
+In other words, these are loans that 'think outside the box' and don't hold you to such strict standards.
+Alternative loan options help borrowers like yourself buy their dream home even if you can't verify your income the traditional way.

 Here's the problem.
 Lenders use the same adjusted gross income that you claim on your taxes.
 If you own a business and write off a good portion of your income, you look 'broke' even if that's not the case.
 Conventional, FHA, USDA, and VA loan lenders must verify your income using your tax returns.
 If your tax returns show little income, guess what?
 In the eyes of the lender, you make little income.
 That leaves you without mortgage approval.
 With today's regulations, lenders must verify beyond a reasonable doubt that you can afford the loan.
 This doesn't give conventional or government-backed lenders the ability to accept bank statements or other income documentation to prove you can afford the loan.
 Lenders have specific debt-to-income ratios you must meet to qualify for their loans.
 In addition, you must meet their income verification guidelines.
 This includes providing your tax returns to verify your employment.

-At this point, it doesn’t sound promising for self-employed borrowers, right?
-You’ll either have a hard time qualifying with your ‘lower income’ because of your tax write-offs or you’ll pay a much higher rate than anticipated because of the risk your loan poses.
-If you want a mortgage in Tampa that doesn’t penalize you and makes it easy to qualify as a self-employed borrower, consider P&L or bank statement loans.
-They are the perfect alternative to a traditional mortgage in Tampa as they don’t focus on your tax returns, but allow other methods of income verification.
+At this point, it doesn't sound promising for self-employed borrowers, right?
+You'll either have a hard time qualifying with your 'lower income' because of your tax write-offs or you'll pay a much higher rate than anticipated because of the risk your loan poses.
+If you want a mortgage that doesn't penalize you and makes it easy to qualify as a self-employed borrower, consider applying for a P&L Statement Loan or a Bank Statement Loan.
+These are great alternatives to a traditional mortgage as they don't focus on your tax returns, but allow other methods of income verification.

 Mortgage borrowers looking for a subprime loan can apply for the P&L loan which is one of the easiest loans for self-employed borrowers to use.
 Rather than using your tax returns, you can qualify with the last two years' Profit & Loss statements prepared by your accountant.
 The P&L tells us how much money you bring in and what you can afford.
 We compare your income to your current debts as reported on your credit report and your credit score.